Xilinx/Vitis-AI/Vitis-AI-Profiler/README.md

   # cd path-to-vart-resnet50-samples
   ```
   - Setup environment
-  - Remove cv::imshow and cv::waitKey from main.cc so that this program could run quickly
+  - Remove cv::imshow and cv::waitKey from main.cc so that this program could run continuously
   - Build this sample

-  From the source code, we found that **TopK** and **softmax** task will be done by CPU, and we want to check the performance of these two functions, so write the name of these two function down to trace_custom list, and save it as trace_resnet50_vart.json like this:
+  From the source code, we found that **TopK** and **softmax** task will be done by CPU, and we want to check the performance of these two functions, so write the name of these two functions to trace_custom list, and save this file as trace_resnet50_vart.json.
+  For edge devices:
   ```json
   {
       "options": {